Leaked roadmap reveals plans for Google Pixel Fold, Pixel 7a, Pixel 8 and beyond

-(Pocket-lint) - A leaked roadmap has revealed what Google might have planned for the next few years, detailing the manufacturer's current plan from 2023 to 2025.
+A leaked roadmap has revealed what Google might have planned for the next few years, detailing the manufacturer's current plan from 2023 to 2025.
 This includes launch plans for the next generation of Pixel flagship, the possible two-year a-series launch cycle and the long-awaited arrival of the Pixel Fold.

 It's worth noting that the further away the launch, the less concrete the plans are, and some elements of the roadmap are more fluid than others.
 Still, the one big thing to take from this is that the next phones to launch could be Google's first foldable and the next affordable a-series model.